Sibusiso-Mgidi/buildings_segmentation/README.md

     ```bash
     $ chmod +x run.sh
     ```
-6. Run the file `run,sh`to startup Flask:
+6. Run the file `run.sh`to startup Flask:
     ```bash
     ./run.sh
     ```

-**Note**: Prediction will not work without launching a TensorFlow Serving sever
+**Note**: Prediction will not work without launching a TensorFlow Serving sever and without the saved_models